Ash-The-Coder/100DaysOfCode/Progress.md

 I'm excited to continue my coding journey and look forward to working on more projects in the coming days.
 Tomorrow, I plan to explore different ways to enhance this email subscription script.
 Stay tuned for more updates!

-You can find the code for today's project on my GitHub repository: [link to your repository]
+You can find the code for today's project on my GitHub repository:

 #100DaysOfCode #Python #EmailSubscription

 Remember to personalize the message, email addresses, and other details according to your specific implementation.
 Good luck with your challenge!

-***
+---

+## Day 2: Buzz Time Web App

+Today, I worked on a web application called Buzz Time.
+It allows users to post and view buzzes in a Twitter-like interface.
+Here's what I accomplished:

+- Updated the HTML template to reflect the new design with a dark blue and light blue color scheme.
+- Modified the text entry section to be shorter and more visually appealing.
+- Integrated the Flask framework to handle the server-side functionality.
+- Implemented the ability to post buzzes and display them in a card-based format.

+I'm thrilled with the progress I've made so far, and I'm excited to continue on with the challenge

+You can find the code for Buzz Time on my GitHub repository:

+#100DaysOfCode #WebDevelopment #Python #Flask